Procurement Practice #1: TCO, Value-based, and NPV

 TCO of air conditioners

-Two tangible benefits of operating a new aircon model are refrigerant and power consumption savings.
-When we calculated both, our old vs. new model cost difference shrank to just 3%.
+Two tangible benefits of operating a new air conditioner model are refrigerant and power consumption savings.
+When we calculated both, the old vs. new model cost difference shrank to just 3%.

 Value-based procurement approach